Where Does Garbage Go?

-The United States is the top producer of municipal solid waste, or MSW, in the entire world, generating about 251 million tons of trash every year.
+The United States is the top producer of municipal solid waste, or MSW, in the entire world, generating about 251 million tons every year.
 So, where exactly does all that trash go?

-The answer differs wildly between regions, states and even cities.
+Where garbage ends up varies widely between regions, states and even cities.
 The landfill is the most popular destination for solid waste, by a wide margin.
-Some cities, like San Francisco and Seattle, are able to recycle more waste than they send to landfills, but the majority of the U.S. sends their trash to the dump.
+Some cities, like San Francisco and Seattle, are able to recycle more than they send to landfills, but the majority of the U.S. sends their trash to the dump.
 Beyond landfills, waste in the U.S. also goes to recycling centers, composters and waste-to-energy plants.

 Where Trash Goes First

 Where does trash go after you throw it away?
 Whether it’s picked up in a trash can, roll off dumpster or somewhere else, your garbage might make a few stops before it reaches its final destination.

 Transfer stations provide a temporary location for garbage trucks to drop off their waste.
 Here, the trash is compacted and prepared for transfer.
 Then, it is loaded into larger trucks that will take the trash to its final destination.

 Material recovery facilities, or MRFs, are locations where debris is sorted to separate useful materials from the waste stream before it reaches its final destination.

 There are two types of MRFs – clean and dirty.
 Clean MRFs receive recyclables which have already been sorted by homes or businesses.
 Dirty MRFs process recyclable items that have been mixed with trash, which requires more manual labor for sorting.
 State-of-the-art MRFs incorporate a variety of technologies to recover recyclables, such as magnets, shredders and current separators (for sorting ferrous and non-ferrous metals).